 Bonnethead Shark Facts

 - The distinctive term of Bonnethead Shark serves as the most frequently used of several common names for this fascinating marine creature.
-It also goes by the somewhat inventive alternate name of the shovelhead, as well as that of the bonnet shark.
+The wonder also goes by the somewhat inventive alternate name of the shovelhead, as well as that of the bonnet shark.

-- The scientific name for it, meanwhile, is comparatively simple, as technical terms goes.
-That’s because it bears the official name of the Sphyrna tiburo.
-By either of these terms, though, it represents yet another variety of hammerhead shark.
+- The scientific name for it, meanwhile, remains comparatively simple, as such technical terms go.
+That’s because the large fish bears the official name of the Sphyrna tiburo.
+By either of these terms, though, it represents yet another impressive variety of hammerhead shark.

 - The first known scientific recognition of it as a separate and distinct species took place long ago.
-More specifically, it happened in the year 1758.
+More specifically, that noteworthy event happened in the year 1758.
 That further resulted from the research of the renowned Swedish zoologist and botanist, Carl Linnaeus.

-- Its population appears to be stable in only certain portions of its range.
+- Its known population appears to be relatively stable in only certain limited portions of its range.
 Regrettably, the amazing Bonnethead Shark appears to be suffering from significantly reduced numbers in other regions, however.
 It’s been heavily targeted in fishing practices.

 - This unfortunate fact further holds true in several portions of its natural range.
-Due to this overall decline, the IUCN presently lists the marine species as Endangered.
+Due to this overall decline, the IUCN now lists the marvelously evolved marine species as Endangered.
 This lamentable status is reflected in the organization’s Red List of Threatened Species.

-- It accounts for as much as half of all shark catches in its range.
-The fish also suffers from other dangers as well.
+- This single species accounts for as much as half of all shark catches in its range.
+The intriguing fish also suffers from other dangers as well.
 Habitat degradation and outright loss form an obvious threat, of course.
 Nevertheless, climate change must also now be considered a threat.

 Related Articles